dlt-hub/dlt/docs/website/docs/tutorial/filesystem.md

 The filesystem source provides users with building blocks for loading data from any type of files.
 You can break down the data extraction into two steps:

-1. Accessing the files in the bucket / directory.
+1. Listing the files in the bucket / directory.
 2. Reading the files and yielding records.

 `dlt`'s filesystem source includes several resources:

-- the `filesystem` resource accesses files in the directory or bucket
+- the `filesystem` resource lists files in the directory or bucket
 - several readers resources (`read_csv`, `read_parquet`, `read_jsonl`) read files and yield the records.
 These resources have a special type, they called [transformers](../general-usage/resource#process-resources-with-dlttransformer).
 Transformers expect items from another resource.
 In this particular case transformers expect `FileItem` object and transform it into multiple records.